dgerabagi/data-curation-environment/flattened_repo.md

     2. Use a dedicated agent library like `agentkeepalive` to create a custom `HttpsAgent` instance.
     3. Configure this agent with a high `maxSockets` value (e.g., 100) to ensure a large enough connection pool is available.
     4. Pass this custom agent to all relevant `fetch` calls.
 This provides robust and performant connection pooling, preventing timeout errors caused by socket exhaustion.

----

-### Case Study 017: Parser Appears to Corrupt Newline Sequences

--   **Artifacts Affected:** `src/client/utils/response-parser.ts`
--   **Cycles Observed:** C112, C113
--   **Symptom:** Valid double-newline sequences (`\n\n`) in the raw AI response are being rendered incorrectly in the UI as `n\n`.
-This indicates that a backslash is being stripped at some point during parsing or sanitization.
--   **Root Cause Analysis (RCA):** The exact cause is unclear, but the primary suspect is an overly aggressive string replacement intended to fix a different model-specific quirk (`n\n`).
-The logic is likely misinterpreting or incorrectly modifying valid newline escape sequences.
-A definitive RCA requires observing the data transformation.
--   **Codified Solution & Best Practice:**
-    1. When debugging a string manipulation or parsing issue where the output is corrupted, the first step is to inject logging to trace the data's state at each step of the transformation.
-    2. Add `logger.log` statements in the parser to output the string immediately after it's received and after each significant `replace()` or sanitization operation.
-    3. This "before and after" logging provides an unambiguous view of how the data is being altered, allowing for the precise correction of the faulty logic.

----

-### Case Study 016: Parser Fails to Sanitize Inconsistent Newlines from LLM JSON Output

--   **Artifacts Affected:** `src/client/utils/response-parser.ts`
--   **Cycles Observed:** C112
--   **Symptom:** When parsing a JSON response from the LLM, the final file content in the UI is corrupted.
-It shows extra `n` characters, for example, rendering `wordn\n` instead of `word\n`, or `wordn- list item` instead of `word\n- list item`.
--   **Root Cause Analysis (RCA):** The LLM, when instructed to produce JSON output, is not perfectly consistent in how it represents newlines within string values.
-While it correctly uses the `\n` escape sequence for most newlines, it sometimes erroneously inserts an extra literal `n` character immediately before the newline (`...wordn\n...`) or before a markdown formatting character (`...wordn- list item...`).
-The existing parser correctly handled the standard `\n` but did not have a sanitization step to clean up these spurious `n` characters, causing them to be passed through to the final rendered output.
--   **Codified Solution & Best Practice:**
-    1. Parsers for LLM output must be defensive and should include sanitization steps to handle common, minor formatting errors and model-specific quirks.
-    2. After parsing the main structure (e.g., via `JSON.parse`), apply a series of targeted regular expression replacements to the string content to clean up known inconsistencies.
-    3. For this specific issue, add a replacement for the pattern `n\n` -> `\n` to correct the malformed newlines without affecting legitimate uses of the letter 'n' in the text.

----
 </file_artifact>

 <file path="src/Artifacts/A101.
 DCE - Asynchronous Generation and State Persistence Plan.md">